 We are committed to social, economic and environmental justice.
 We believe that the full self-realization of all people, in a safe and sustainable world, is a prerequisite for freedom, civility, and peace.
 We support efforts for universal health care, universal public education, the protection of our environment, and the eradication of poverty.

 We support women’s agency and self-determination in every aspect of their lives.
 We believe in women’s full participation in society at every level.
-We affirm our commitment to reproductive justice and empowering women to make healthy decisions regarding their bodies, sexuality and reproduction.
+We are committed to reproductive justice and empowering women to make healthy decisions regarding their bodies, sexuality, and reproduction.

 critical analysis and interpretation

-We promote interpretations that reflect traditional Qur’anic principles of tolerance, inclusiveness, mercy, compassion, and fairness.
-We call for critical engagement with Islamic scripture, traditional jurisprudence, and current Muslim discourses.
-We believe that critical thinking is essential to spiritual development.
+We believe that critical thinking is essential to spiritual and social development.
+We promote interpretations that reflect traditional Qur’anic principles of inclusiveness, mercy, compassion, and fairness.
+We call for critical engagement with Islamic scripture, traditional jurisprudence in current Muslim discourses.

 We affirm that justice and compassion should be the guiding principles for all aspects of human conduct.
-We repudiate violence, whether on an individual, organizational, or national level.
+We repudiate the use of violence whether on an individual, organizational, and/or national level.

 We embrace pluralism and the diversity of inspirations that motivate people to embrace justice.
-We affirm that one’s religion and belief system is not the exclusive source of truth.
-We engage with a diversity of philosophical and spiritual traditions to pursue a more just, peaceful and sustainable world.
+We affirm that one’s belief system is not the exclusive source of truth.
+We engage with a diversity of philosophical, spiritual and non-spiritual traditions to pursue a more just, peaceful and sustainable world.

 We appreciate the interest in our principles and we encourage you to share it.